Yellowtail moth

 These moths are mainly found along the mangrove swamps of Venezuela and Guyana.
 The adult moths however swarm to lights in nearby towns and the urticating hairs are released into the air leading to severe urticarial and papulovesicular dermatitis.
 Hairs from male moths do not cause any symptoms.

-These special hairs are used by the females to protect their eggs masses from predators such as ants.
+These special hairs are used by the females to protect their egg masses from predators such as ants.